OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-insecure-angular.md

 </div>
 ```

 Last point worth considering is the implementation of *UserVideoComonent* and *OpenViduVideoComponent*.
 Each *UserVideoComponent* manages one StreamManager object (a Subscriber or a Publisher) that will be fed to its child component *OpenViduVideoComponent*.
-Its main task is not managing the final video player (that is *OpenViduVideoComponent* responsability), but displaying custom information for each one of them (the user's nickname) and handling the click event on them to update property `mainStreamManager` of parent *AppComponent*:
+Its main task is not managing the final video player (that is *OpenViduVideoComponent* responsibility), but displaying custom information for each one of them (the user's nickname) and handling the click event on them to update property `mainStreamManager` of parent *AppComponent*:

 ```html
 <div (click)="videoClicked()">